DenverCoderOne/siema/docs/index.md

 layout: default
 ---

-Siema is a lightweight (only 3kb gzipped) carousel plugin with no dependencies and no styling.
+Siemano is a lightweight (only 3kb gzipped) carousel plugin with no dependencies and no styling.
 As Brad Frost once said, "do that shit yourself".
-It is 100% open source and [available on GitHub](https://github.com/DenverCoderOne/siema).
+It is 100% open source and [available on GitHub](https://github.com/DenverCoderOne/siemano).
 It is free to use on personal and commercial projects.
 Use it with your favorite module bundler or by manually injecting the script into your project.

+This is a maintained fork of [Siema](https://github.com/pawelgrzybek/siema) by [Paweł Grzybek](https://github.com/pawelgrzybek).

-<a href="https://github.com/DenverCoderOne/siema/releases" class="btn">Download Siema from Github</a>
+<a href="https://github.com/DenverCoderOne/siemano/releases" class="btn">Download Siemano from Github</a>

 - [Installation](#installation)
 - [Options](#options)